Man arrested over Emma Caldwell murder

 A man has been arrested over the murder of Emma Caldwell, nearly 17 years after her body was found in woods in South Lanarkshire.

-Police said Iain Packer, 49, was arrested in connection with her murder.
+Iain Packer, 49, was arrested in connection with her death on Thursday morning.

 Ms Caldwell had been a sex worker in Glasgow's red-light district when she disappeared on 4 April 2005.